csauve/alpine/README.md

 I am aiming to avoid the HEK when possible since it's known to be buggy and produce undefined behaviour ingame, which goes against the ideals of repeatable and correct automation.
 It also seems like the HEK will be unable to target MCC (assuming MCC custom maps are even supported).

-#### Lightmaps (todo)

-Use tool or Sapien for lightmap generation.
-Might be nice to create tooling like Aether for 3ds Max, but for Blender instead.

-#### Scenery placement (todo)
+#### Lightmaps, scenery placement (todo)

-HEK's Sapien will be used for scenery and netgame flag placement.
-Theoretically this could also be done by exporting this info from Blender to a YAML format, then serializing that into a scenario tag using reclaimer?
-That may allow for a shorter development cycle.
+Lightmaps can be generated using Tool or Sapien, and scenery (plus vehicles, spawns, netgame flags, etc) must be placed in Sapien as described in the [HEK tutorial][8].

+Theoretically these tasks could also be done from within Blender with some yet-to-be-built tooling.

 ## Todo
-* Resolve scale and BSP compilation issues using new JMS exporter

 * Finish modeling the map
 * UV mapping
+* Create custom textures
 * Portals
-* Create custom textures
-* Try to automate shader and other tag creation using YAML and reclaimer
+* Try to automate shader and other tag creation using YAML and reclaimer, Blender plugin updates
-* Try to automate scenery and netgame flag placement using Blender exports and reclaimer rather than Sapien
 * Make a custom skybox
 * Playtesting
 * Look into cross-platform task runners like [DoIt][3]

+## Thanks

+Thank you to the following folks who helped with tools and advice on this map:

+* General_101
+* Kavawuvi
+* Shelly
+* Mack_Of_Trades69
+* MosesOfEgypt

 [1]: https://github.com/Project-Cartographer/H2V-Blender-JMSv2-Exporter